xregistry/spec/core/spec.md

     the other 2 attributes (and any associated data)
   - an explicit value of `null` for any of the 3 attributes MUST delete all 3 attributes (and any associated data)
-- if `format` is present and changing it would result in the entity becoming invalid with respect to the `format` of the owning Group, then an error MUST be generated

 Note: an HTTP `POST` is usually directed to a collection or "factory", in the case of `POST /GROUPs/gID/RESOURCEs/rID`, while the PATH references a single